-Nothing tastes like Granny's cooking as much as Southern Corn Pudding.
-It’s an old fashioned recipe that features fresh corn, heavy cream, butter and eggs.
+Nothing tastes like Grandma's cooking as much as this Southern Corn Pudding Recipe.
+It’s an old fashioned dish that features fresh corn, heavy cream, butter and eggs.

 What Is Corn Pudding?